nadiamariduena/threejs-cannon-groundanimation/README.md

 ### Due to the issues I encountered 🌵

-- It came to my mind that maybe the code of the flag [FLAG project](https://github.com/nadiamariduena/3dflag-threejs-react) could make it.
-When **When checking the flag code I realize** that I didnt need the whole code but just the **Math.sin**, but of course it gave me an other outcome :), you will it see later.
+- It came to my mind that maybe the code of the flag [FLAG project](https://github.com/nadiamariduena/3dflag-threejs-react) could make the job. **When checking the flag code I realize** that I didnt need the whole code but just the **Math.sin**, but of course it gave me an other outcome :), you will it see later.

 ```javascript
     const clock = new THREE.Clock();